 Contacts with the European Health Authorities

 Submission of the MAA / variations to the Italian authorities (AIFA)

 In her spare time Stefania enjoys spending time with her husband and daughter in the mountains near Milan and supporting her young daughter with her championship swimming activities.

 Dr Dolores Edmont

 Dolores has a Ph.
 D. in Medicinal Chemistry (1999), and has worked in research for 8 years, focussing on diabetes, breast cancer, HIV and HBV.
 She is also a post-gradute in International Regulatory Affairs.
-She has been working in Regulatory Affairs for 5 years.
+She has been working in Regulatory Affairs for over 10 years.
 She enjoys working with RA strategy and all steps before the MA application.

 Dolores has worked in the past for Amatsi, which produce clinical trial batches, and Bausch & Lomb.